puppetlabs/puppetlabs-postgresql/README.md

 **postgresql::database**

 This defined type can be used to create a database with no users and no permissions, which is a rare use case.

+**postgresql::tablespace**

+This defined type can be used to create a tablespace.

 **postgresql_psql**